 A shipping matrix add-on is useful for even very small businesses.
 It lets customers easily choose their preferred delivery option, and can automatically generate a carrier label.
 As well as helping you save time, this eliminates the potential for making gaffes on address labels.
 Larger enterprises may want an add-on that automatically sends orders from your online shop through to the warehouse for fulfilment, then tracks the shipping and updates your stock level list.
 You won’t spend time filling in forms for the warehouse, and customers could get their goods faster, with easy tracking.

 Integrate with other shopping channels

-Some platforms, such as Neto, can fully integrate with eBay stores and Facebook shopfronts, as well as power your own e-commerce website.
+Some platforms can fully integrate with eBay stores and Facebook shopfronts, as well as power your own e-commerce website.
 This cuts out a bucket load of work.
 Without an add-on, you would have to slog through and re-create an inventory for each shopfront, instead of sharing your existing inventory across all the channels.

 Integrate with existing software

 Add-ons that sync orders with your inventory, or sync invoices with payments, can cut out data double-handling.
 Remember, routine tasks can be time drains as your business grows, so let your website sweat the dull stuff and you don’t have to.
 Just imagine how long it would take to manually update your stock list if you sold 200 model trains or cars, all of different styles, in two days leading up to Christmas?
 (And that’s not counting inputting the sales into your accounts.)

 Deliver analytics stats